Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 # Mina FAQ

-Here are answers to frequently asked questions about the Mina protocol and why we at Granola use Mina.
+Here are answers to frequently asked questions about the [Mina Protocol](https://minaprotocol.com) and why we at Granola use Mina.

 ### Q: What is a 'zkApp'?